Aeronique/aerobytes-site/_posts/2026-07-15-bloodhound.md

 permalink: /writeups/bloodhound/
 ---

-BloodHound is one of those tools that makes Active Directory finally make sense.
-It takes the tangled pile of users, groups, and permissions inside a domain, works out who can reach whom, and draws the whole thing as a graph you can follow.
+BloodHound is one of those tools that makes Active Directory finally make more sense to me.
+It takes the tangled pile of users, groups, and permissions inside a domain, works out who can reach whom, and draws the whole thing as a graph you can follow (which is perfect for my visual learning style).
 This Hack Smarter lab, over at [www.hacksmarter.org](https://www.hacksmarter.org), is a friendly introduction to it.
 You begin with a single set of low-privilege credentials, and the job is to collect the domain data, load it into BloodHound, and follow the paths it lays out until you reach the domain administrator.

 ```
 Username: pentest